How to Fix Error "Outlook.pst has reached its maximum size”?

-Below we have discussed these methods in detail to help you fix Outlook.pst has reached its maximum size error in Outlook for Windows.
+Below we have discussed the methods that can help you to fix the Outlook.pst has reached its maximum size error in Outlook for Windows.

 • Click Yes when prompted.